 And then there’s Di Anne’s voice.
 All the cliché’s apply; smoky, honey laced with bourbon, a bit gravelly, warm and intimate.
 But above all, knowing.
 Knowing the heartbreak and the joy of which she sings, and taking unabashed delight in sharing them with listeners.
 When she tackles heartbreak, it’s like a heart-to-heart talk with one’s oldest and dearest friend.
 And when she swings with sly, sassy exuberance (she loves songs with naughty double-entendres), she’s an utter delight to be with.
 Her phrasing and dynamics are flawless, her delivery as natural as breathing itself.

 Di Anne Price is easily the equal of any who’ve tackled this type of tune, where blues meets jazz, material by and for adults who’ve lived and loved and who’ve won and lost at both.
 Spend some time with her and just see if your own heart doesn’t feel a little lighter, a little larger . . . yes, she’s that good!

-Your purchase through the Amazon.com links at the end of each review, or by simply clicking on this banner to order your products, helps to support this website as well as the featured blues artist.
+Your purchase through the Amazon.com links at the end of each review, or by simply clicking on this banner (below) to order this or many other products from Amazon, helps to support this website as well as the featured blues artist.